Pulpit Today Sermons

 (Transition) Now I want to mention the fifth way God raises red flags.

-5. God warns us through dreams.
+5. God raises red flags in our dreaming.
 I want to read a wonderful passage of how God does this in Job 33:12—18.

 But I tell you, in this you are not right, for God is greater than any mortal.
 (13) Why do you complain to him that he responds to no one’s words?
 (14) or God does speak—now one way, now another—though no one perceives it.
 (15) In a dream, in a vision of the night, when deep sleep falls on people as they slumber in their beds,(16) he may speak in their ears and terrify them with warnings, (17) to turn them from wrongdoing and keep them from pride, (18) to preserve them from the pit, their lives from perishing by the sword.